tips

 You'll feel the absence of everyday life.
 The Spain of August is a Spain on pause, waiting for September when normal life resumes.

-Is August Worth It?
+Is August in Spain Worth It?

 Why We Still Love Spain in August